ncsa/hydro_documentation/docs/source/programming_environments.rst

 -------------------------

 The default shell is /bin/bash.
-You can change it by sending a request via email to help+bw@ncsa.illinois.edu. (can they not do this through bw portal as bw LDAP is shared between the two systems?)
+You can change it by sending a request via email to help+hydro@ncsa.illinois.edu. (can they not do this through bw portal as bw LDAP is shared between the two systems?)

 The user environment is controlled using the modules environment